 And who are we kidding?
 Ios is the best party-on-a-budget option someone can have, if not in the world, at least in the Mediterranean.

-So, since I’ve visited the island more than three times already, let me guide you step by step on the places you should visit and the best things to do in Ios in order to have an unforgettable time.
+So, since I’ve visited the island more than three times already, let me guide you step by step on the places you should visit and the best things to do in Ios to have an unforgettable time.

 Where to Stay in Ios